In 2017 about 1,114 students graduated with a degree in Anthropology from one of the 49 colleges in the Middle Atlantic area that offer the degree.

 Below you will find the Middle Atlantic region's best 10 schools for Anthropology students.
 The ranking factors we use includes graduate salaries, graduation rates, accreditation, and more.

-With the diverse campus at Columbia, you will have a lot of opportunities to learn from individuals from many cultures.
-96.0% of first-year students come back for their 2nd year of school.
+This school does not require first-year students to live on-campus.
+This college has great value for students in New York.
 Ever wish schools were graded with a report card?
 Now they are.
 Visit Columbia University in the City of New York's scorecard.

 Princeton University is a good choice for students pursuing an Anthropology degree.
 Graduates of the anthropology program make around $36,756 in their early career salary and $87,209 in their mid-career salary.
 This school is located in the suburban area of Princeton, New Jersey, near shops and other entertainment.

 It's hard to find a better school than Franklin and Marshall College if you want to study Anthropology.
-Anthropology students from Franklin and Marshall College earn a boost of approximately 6.5% over the typical income of anthropology majors.
+Students who graduate from the anthropology program make an average of $39,767 for their early career and $63,443 in their mid career.
 Based in Lancaster, Pennsylvania, this college is a good choice for students who flourish in an urban atmosphere.